-2.7 The licensing process should be understood by all the parties concerned and should be well defined, documented, clear, transparent and traceable.
-The licensing process should be established in a systematic way to facilitate efficient progression of regulatory activities.
+2.32.7 The licensing process should be understood by all the parties concerned and should be predictable (i.e. well defined, documented, clear, transparent and traceable).
+The licensing process should be established in a systemic way to facilitate efficient progression of regulatory activities.
 The steps of the licensing process should follow a logical order.